vaibhavpallod/miniproject/README.md

 ## Future Scope
- -It helps students from freshers to alumni to interact and learn new skills and requirements of industry.
+ - It helps students from freshers to alumni to interact and learn new skills and requirements of industry.
- -It creates competitive and learning atmosphere around the students.
+ - It creates competitive and learning atmosphere around the students.
- -Students remain connected to their peers.
+ - Students remain connected to their peers.
- -College can track student’s development.
+ - College can track student’s development.
- -Students can choose their domains by looking and working with their senior groups.
+ - Students can choose their domains by looking and working with their senior groups.
- -Mentors can help their students to excel in their domains.
+ - Mentors can help their students to excel in their domains.